Written by: Andrew Splatt – Director & Executive Practice Leader

 About Lump Sum Compensation

-Get Reliable Common Law Claim Legal Advice
+Common Law Claim Legal Advice

-You might be eligible for workers’ compensation and common law damages if you suffer a physical or psychological injury due to another person or party’s negligence (including your employer).
-Knowing your legal rights to access all your entitlements is essential in this case.
+You may be eligible for workers’ compensation and common law damages if you suffer a physical or psychological injury due to another person or party’s negligence (including your employer).

-Common law claim icon
+Approved common law claim icon

 Common Law Claims Psychological Injury FAQs